Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/userstats.md

 Unique users are recorded on a month-by-month basis, using a cryptographic hash algorithm and a salt in order to ensure this data cannot be traced backwards to a specific user during the collection period.

-Furthermore, the salt is destroyed at the end of each month, and a new salt is randomly generated for the next month.
-This ensures that, after this point, users cannot practically be associated with a user hash (or vice-versa) with any current technology, and a particular user cannot be tracked (even anonymously) from month to month.
-The salt is never made available to moderators or users.
+At the end of each month, all user hashes are replaced with random tokens generated from a cryptographically strong pseudorandom algorithm, ensuring that no connection to the original user (even cryptographically obfuscated) can be made.
+Furthermore, the salt is regenerated for the next month's data collection, ensuring that a user cannot be tracked month-to-month even if data is accessed prior to the end of the month.
+The salt is never made available to moderators or users, and automatically destroyed once it is no longer needed.

 ## File format